 Predictions

-We did a prediction for the United States presidential election for 2016, considering the latest economic variables and approval of the current government.
+To illustrate the strength of our analysis we conducted a prediction for the United States presidential election for 2016, considering the latest economic variables and approval of the current government.
 The last two rows of Table 1 show the probability of the Democratic party winning if the election were to occur tomorrow.
 The last row shows what the probability would be if the country was officially at war.
 The probability goes from 43.3% to 52.2%, and goes up to 66% if we were at war with Model 4.

 Conclusions and Recommendations

 The purpose of this project was to create a robust analysis of a previously analyzed problem but on a global scale.
 The value added for this project is that it will increase the predictive power of the Ipsos forecasting model.
 We evaluated and enhanced the original model by adding new variables and a more comprehensive data range based on the number of countries’ collected and the time span over which those country elections took place.
 The enhanced model is more thorough and accurate.
 It also covers a much wider portion of the globe.
-Additionally, it can help predict the result of the coming election in the United States.
+Additionally, it can help predict the result of the coming election in the United States with greater accuracy than the previous Ipsos model.

-The data and prediction model that we received from Ipsos was updated, expanded upon and ultimately increased in accuracy.
-The prediction models that were utilized in this study first used the data and model that were provided by Ipsos.
+The project team updated and expanded the data and forcasting model that we received from Ipsos and ultimately increased its accuracy.
+The prediction models utilized first adopted the data and model that were provided by Ipsos.
 We then identified a time series between 1980 - 2015 from which to gather election data and standardized this over 87 different countries.
 Election data was gathered for each individual election and entered individually into the data set including the election winner, incumbent status, the challengers of each election and each of their percentage of votes earned during the election.
 The economic variables acquired were the current level of GDP during the election, the consumer price index inflation rate, and the employment growth over the period of one quarter in advance of the election.
 The final variable is the Correlates of War militarized interstate dispute data which identifies whether a country is involved in a military conflict over the period of time of the election.

 The conclusion drawn from this analysis is that it is possible to accurately predict the outcome of elections by considering a selection of factors that have an impact on that outcome.
-There is a higher likelihood for predicting the result of an election if one takes into account the incumbency status of the government party candidate, the current economic variables, the government approval rating and the current military commitment if that country is in a conflict.
+The analysis finds that there is a higher likelihood for predicting the result of an election if one takes into account the incumbency status of the government party candidate, the current economic variables, the government approval rating and the current military commitment if that country is in a conflict.